Water Otay District and City of San Diego Tiered Water Rates Class Action Lawsuits

 Read a copy of the Coziahr v.
 Otay lawsuit here, which is on behalf of all single-family residential customers of the Otay Water District who received residential water service after July 14, 2014.
 And read a copy of the Patz v.
 City of San Diego lawsuit here which is on behalf of all single-family residential customers of the City of San Diego who received water service after August 14, 2014.

-The Court recently issued rulings on liability and remedies—including compensation to make up for overcharges — in favor of the plaintiffs.
+The Court previously issued rulings on liability and remedies, in favor of the plaintiffs.
 In the Otay case, the Court determined in March 2021 that Otay Water District has failed to prove that its tiered rates correspond to the actual cost of providing service at a given usage level, among other things.
 Similarly, in the Patz case, the Court issued a September 13, 2021, Statement of Decision asserting that the City of San Diego “failed to demonstrate by substantial evidence that the tiered water rates imposed by its 2013 and 2015 ratemakings are proportional to the cost of service attributable to each customer’s parcel, as required by Proposition 218.”

-In both cases, the Court ruled that the water rates the defendants have charged do not comply with the California constitution and that the city of San Diego and Otay Water District must start using water rates that are consistent with the California Constitution.
-The Court also issued decisions in both cases awarding class members refunds for unconstitutional overcharges.
+In both cases, the Court ruled that the water rates the defendants charged do not comply with the California constitution and that the city of San Diego and Otay Water District must start using water rates that are consistent with the California Constitution and must award refunds to class members for unconstitutional overcharges.
 In the Otay case, the Court issued a Statement of Decision ordering Otay Water District to repay class members approximately $24 million.
 In the San Diego case, the Court issued a Judgment ordering the City of San Diego to repay class members approximately $79 million.

 Our Featured Attorneys